Changissnz/selfinterest/README.md

 a point in an endeavour's travel as the wanted stasis is much more interesting in exemplifying discussions, but alas, that would be subjective and beg for more questions.
 Matters of aesthetic preferences and wanted experiences are also acclimative by self-interest.
-A plausible theory for this is because human perception and judgment greatly take into account the expected and the actual.
+A plausible theory for this is because human cognition, of perception and judgment, greatly take into account the expected and the actual.
 The actualities surrounding a human being demand their response in some form, and their expectations can well be relegated to the realm of motives instead of the objectives of self-interest, which are typically designed for non-null possibilities.
 Human beings can find the comfort of peace in their experiences so